Here's a downloadable link to the current PNER Bylaws

 ARTICLE V: Committees

 Section I. Executive Committee.
-The Executive Committee shall consist of the President, the Vice-President, and a third Board member elected by the Board of Directors to serve for the same term as the President and Vice-President.
+The Executive Committee shall consist of the President, the Vice- President, and a third Board member elected annually by the Board of Directors.
 The Executive Committee shall be empowered to make all decisions empowered to the Board of Directors.
 Any decisions so made shall be subject to review at the next meeting of the full Board of Directors.
 Executive Committee decisions shall be made on an emergency basis only and are usually considered interim until confirmed by a meeting of the Board of Directors.
 The Executive Committee shall have spending authority to a maximum of $300.
 Executive Committee approval for the expenditure must be unanimous.

 Section 2.
 Committees of Directors.
 Upon recommendation of the President, the Board of Directors by resolution adopted by a majority of the Directors in office, may designate one or more committees consisting of two or more directors which, to the extent provided in said resolution, shall have and exercise the authority of the Board of Directors in the management of PNER.
 The designation of such committees and the delegation of authority thereto shall not operate to relieve the Board of Directors, or any individual director, of any responsibility imposed by law or otherwise.